pghvlaans/wclock/README.md

 *Acknowledgement*

 The list of extra cities was adapted from the Basic World Cities Database provided by Pareto Software, LLC through Simplemaps.com, covered by the Creative Commons 4.0 License.
 See ATTRIBUTION and SIMPLEMAPS-LICENSE for details.

+*Disclaimer*

+No listing (or absence of listing) in the "extras" document is intended as a political statement or as an endorsement of any particular interpretation of statehood claims or national borders.
+If extra names, old spellings, etc. were added at any point, it was for the sole purpose of making things easier to find.